Sajanth1/Rare-Variant-Analysis/README.md

 <br/>

 ## 1. Import
 Option 1: vcf.gz.
 If you have multiple vcf.gz, please index, sort and merge them beforehand.
-A template index and merge script is provided.
+A template index and merge script is provided in "import/script".

 Option 2: bfiles (ie. plink1.9 format or plink2 with --make-bed).
 <br/>